MicrosoftDocs/sql-docs/docs/big-data-cluster/cluster-monitor-ads.md

 ms.technology: big-data-cluster
 ---

-# Monitor cluster status with Azure Data Studio
+# Monitor Big Data Cluster status by using Azure Data Studio

 This article explains how to view the status of a big data cluster using Azure Data Studio.